mrocklin/blog/_posts/work/2012-10-29-Matrix-Computations.md

 1. NumExpr
 2. Theano
 3. Numba
 4.  ...
-I'm undoubtedly forgetting many excellent projects
+I'm undoubtedly forgetting many excellent projects.
+Here is [a more complete list](https://github.com/Theano/Theano/wiki/Lazy-Matrix-Algebra-Ecosystem)

 Where does SymPy fit in?
 ------------------------